The following sections explain why Lee Point (Binybara) is a special part of Darwin.

 Darwin’s environment and Aboriginal culture creates a capital city like nowhere else.
 A place where people can connect with nature.

-Lee Point is a special part of Darwin because it:
+Lee Point (Binybara) is a special part of Darwin because it:

 - is a sanctuary for threatened species; it supports internationally significant numbers of threatened migratory shorebirds and most of the migratory shorebirds in Darwin.
 In 2022, the Lee Point Dam area had the most Gouldian Finch sightings in Darwin and it is highly likely that they were breeding in this area.